Carola Potatoes

 Description/Taste

-Carola potatoes are medium to large in size and are round to ovate with a slightly irregular shape.
-The smooth skin ranges in color from pale tan to yellow, and there are light freckles scattered across the surface.
-The firm, creamy yellow flesh is dense, waxy, and moist with relatively low starch.
+Carola potatoes are medium-sized spuds with a round, ovate form that may be slightly irregularly shaped.
+They have smooth skin that ranges in color from yellow to pale tan and is dotted with brown freckles, creating the appearance of dirt spots.
+This thin skin can be peeled to reveal the potato’s firm, creamy yellow flesh.
+This flesh is dense, waxy, and moist with a relatively low starch content.
 When cooked, Carola potatoes have a buttery, earthy, and nutty sweetness with a smooth, fluffy, and fine-grained texture.

 Seasons/Availability